vmware-tanzu/tanzu-framework/CONTRIBUTING.md

 When adding new functionality, or fixing bugs, add appropriate test coverage where possible.
 Different parts of the code base have different strategies and patterns for testing, some of which may be in flux at any point in time.
-Consider commenting on the issue to seek input or  or opening a draft pull request to seek feedback on approaches to testing a particular change.
+Consider commenting on the issue to seek input or opening a draft pull request to seek feedback on approaches to testing a particular change.

 To build the project from source, please consider the docs on [local development](docs/dev/build.md).